IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - the Fray - Vasilev's shipment gone wrong - elven interference - mistaken identity - a stowaway
 	- elven riders hunting a runaway worker?
 	- steal something from a warehouse while ppl are gone during the tide? but workers r on strike
+- Do a job for Konrad
+- go graverobbing for Vasilev
+	- under Kallista's alma mater?
+	- there's a competing adventuring party (sponsored by the council?) also there